-Last February 16, I boarded a plane bound to the original and a big contender of Singapore in being the Asia’s World City.
-Incidentally, the first country I ever went to was Singapore.
+Last February 16, I boarded a plane bound to the original and a big contender of Singapore in being Asia’s World City.
+Coincidentally, the first country I ever went to was Singapore.
 But I won’t be going on comparing SG and HK, as both are, although similar in a lot of ways, boasting especially unique experiences.

 The eager tourists that we are, I and my friend excitedly hopped on the A22 bus going to our destination, Kwun Tong, and went straight for the front seat on the upper deck.
 It was a smooth and chill ride.
 The bus wasn’t going too fast.

 The first thing that I noticed and filled me with awe is the realization that Hong Kong is actually surrounded by mountains.
 Honestly, I didn’t know that!
 Did you?
 So, I was turning my head left and right, up and down, mouth agape the whole time, admiring the scenery unfolding before me.
 To add more to this childish newcomer excitement, we passed over at least three bridges that offered wonderful views of the city, the water, and the mountains.

 We got off at Kwun Tong Town Centre.
 We got a business meeting over and done with before we dove into our beds at Newton Place Hotel.
 We didn’t waste much time relaxing as we only had two days to spend.
 After a few hours of freshening up, we set off for Tsim Sha Tsui to find the iconic Avenue of Stars and some good food.
 From Kwun Tong, we took the MTR to Tsim Sha Tsui.